QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     generatedata(n) = f.(randn(n)) # uses broadcast for some function `f`
     data = generatedata(5)

-As a final--abstract--approach, we can make the ``generatedata`` function able to generically apply a function
+As a final -- abstract -- approach, we can make the ``generatedata`` function able to generically apply a function

 .. code-block:: julia